Skip to content

 What the result means

 Bar annual cost is direct alcohol spending.
-Home cost for equivalent consumption shows what same drinks would cost.
-Difference is the premium paid for bar drinking — often 1,500-3,000/year for regular drinkers.
+Home cost for equivalent consumption shows what the same drinks would cost.
+The difference is the premium associated with bar drinking — often £1,500-3,000 annually for regular drinkers.

 Run it with sensible defaults

-Using drinks per week at bars of 8, bar cost per drink of 6, home cost per drink of 1.5, the calculation works out to 1,872.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
-The defaults are meant as a starting point, not a recommendation.
+Using drinks per week at bars of 8, bar cost per drink of £6, home cost per drink of £1.50, the calculation works out to 1,872.00.
+The defaults serve as a starting point.

 The levers in this calculation

 The inputs — Drinks Per Week at Bars, Bar Cost Per Drink, and Home Cost Per Drink — do not pull with equal force.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by adjusting each value and observing whether the gap between options changes materially.

 How the math works